VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

 The auth config can be reloaded by passing `SIGHUP` signal to `vmauth`.

 Pass `-help` to `vmauth` in order to see all the supported command-line flags with their descriptions.

+Feel free [contacting us](mailto:info@victoriametrics.com) if you need customized auth proxy for VictoriaMetrics with the support of LDAP, SSO, RBAC, accounting, limits, etc.

 ### Auth config